 You mentioned your paper, which I have here.
 I am clear that you are saying that the bank’s objects should focus on the mission, which is great.
 However, I am not sure on which page of the document you provide text for that.
 I know that you are a busy person, but I am sure that the committee would be keen to hear your thoughts on how the objects could be framed, in general terms, to improve the bill.

 I am not sure whether you are asking where the missions will be set or the degree to which the loans will go only to private or other forms of organisations.
 Those are two separate questions.

 In our document, we say that the challenges, which are much broader than missions, should be set by Government.
 You would then need to have a mission board or a mission agency: that relates to our work with Greg Clark at Westminster on the organisational structure under which missions are set.
-I do not think that that should be done inside the bank, but should be done on a cross-departmental basis.
+I think that that should be done not inside the bank, but on a cross-departmental basis.
 For example, if we want to turn a clean-growth challenge into a mission that involves refurbishing new and old buildings, and if we are thinking about the design of sustainable cities, that will require cross-sectoral, cross-actor and cross-disciplinary investment.
 The role of the bank is to use patient finance to fuel organisations that are willing to engage in the missions.
 That is why we say that you should pick